-This example also works if we reverse the time frame.
-Suppose that Sally begins working in Austin on April 1.
-She later moves all her furniture and belongings from Seattle to Austin on July 1.
-She still meets the "closely related to starting work" test because she moved within one year from the date she started working at her new location.
+This example also works if the sequence of events is reversed.
+Suppose you began working in Austin on April 1.
+You later moved all your furniture and belongings from Seattle to Austin on July 1.
+You still met the "closely related to starting work" test because you moved within one year from the date you started working at your new location.

 There's one exception to this rule.
-People who work outside the U.S. then retire and relocate back to the United States can deduct their moving expenses even though they're not starting work at a new location.
+People who worked outside the U.S. and who then retired and relocated back to the United States could deduct their moving expenses even though they weren't starting work at a new location.

 The Distance Test

-Your new job location must be at least 50 miles farther from your former home than your old main job location was.
+Your new job location must have been at least 50 miles farther from your former home than your old main job location was.

 First, measure the distance from your previous residence to your new workplace.
-Let's call this measurement A. Now measure the distance from your previous residence to your old workplace.
-We'll call this measurement B. If A is at least 50 miles longer than B, the move satisfies the distance test.
+We'll call this measurement A. Now measure the distance from your previous residence to your old workplace.
+We'll call this measurement B. The move would satisfy the distance test if measurement A is at least 50 miles more than measurement B.

-The distance from her previous home in Seattle to her new job location in Austin is about 2,100 miles.
-Because 2,100 miles is at least 50 miles farther than her old 10-mile commute, Sally's move meets the distance test.
+Maybe you used to live and work in Seattle, and your commute from your home to your Seattle job was 10 miles before you relocated to Austin.
+The distance from your previous home in Seattle to your new job location in Austin is about 2,100 miles.
+Because 2,100 miles is at least 50 miles farther than your old 10-mile commute, your move meets the distance test.

-You must work at your new location long enough to satisfy a third test.
-You can satisfy this time test in one of two ways:
+You must have worked at your new location long enough to satisfy a third test:

-- You work full-time as an employee for at least 39 weeks during the 12 months following your move, or
+- You worked full-time as an employee for at least 39 weeks during the 12 months following your move, or

-- You work full-time as a self-employed person for at least 39 weeks during the first 12 months following your move and at least 78 weeks during the 24-month period following the move.
+- You worked full-time as a self-employed person for at least 39 weeks during the first 12 months following your move and at least 78 weeks during the 24-month period following the move.

-- People who work abroad then retire and relocate back to the U.S. are exempt.
+- People who worked abroad then retired and relocated back to the U.S. are exempt.

-- People whose job at a new location ends because they became disabled or died are exempt.
+- People whose job at a new location ended because they became disabled are exempt.

-- People who are transferred to another location for their employer's benefit, and people who were laid off for any reason other than willful misconduct, don't have to meet this test.
+- People who were transferred to another location for their employer's benefit, and people who were laid off for any reason other than willful misconduct, don't have to meet this test.